PCMDI/input4MIPs_CVs/docs/dataset-overviews/solar.md

 ### Species provided

+Multiple variables are provided, please see the files for the full list and information.
-Multiple variables are provided, including total solar irradiance (`tsi`), which provides the total solar irradiance at 1 AU.
+Of particular interest for many is total solar irradiance (`tsi`), which provides the total solar irradiance at 1 AU.

 ### Uncertainty